Woahai321/list-sync/ReadMe.md

 ## 🚀 What is ListSync?

-ListSync automatically syncs your watchlists from IMDb, Trakt, and Letterboxd with Overseerr/Jellyseerr.
+ListSync automatically syncs your watchlists from IMDb, Trakt, Letterboxd, MDBList, and more with Overseerr/Jellyseerr.
 No more manual adding - just add movies and shows to your favorite watchlist, and they'll appear in your media server automatically.

 Key Features: